 All our programs use ESL or FSL as a tool to develop many other personal skills.
 Language training is no longer the one and only goal!Red Leaf Canada

-- Academic Year Program – For students wishing to fully integrate into Canadian school life
+- Academic Year Program – For students wishing to integrate into Canadian school life fully

 - Mini Stay – For school groups wishing to experience Canadian school life.
 Ideal for bilingual schools!

 - Mini Rez – For school groups wishing to experience Canadian school life while sharing residence life and activities.
 Ideal for bilingual schools

 - Mini Mansion – For school groups wishing to experience Canadian school life while sharing residence life and activities.
 Ideal for bilingual schools

 - Ace Program – Suited to school groups looking for fun and meaningful experiential learning.